What is Remote Patient Monitoring?

 Who must do the work for each remote patient monitoring service?

-The work for each Remote Patient Monitoring service must be ordered by the patient's physician or clinician and they must be monitored for at least 16 days before providers can bill for CPT Code 99454.
+The work for each Remote Patient Monitoring service must be ordered by the patient's physician and they must be monitored for at least 16 days before providers can bill for CPT Code 99454.

 How often can CPT Code 99454 be billed?